yirenshao/B-Lightning/README.md

 # R package BLightning repository

-This repository contains the codes for the R package "BLightning", a novel and robust method designed to identify heterogeneity-source-specific marker genes and the corresponding cell subpopulations that are differentiated by a particular source of heterogeneity (e.g., cell activation state), isolating it from other sources of heterogeneity (e.g., cell type, cell cycle phase).
+This repository contains the codes and a tutorial for the R package "BLightning" v0.1.0.

+B-Lightning (R package "BLightning") is a novel and robust method designed to identify heterogeneity-source-specific marker genes and the corresponding cell subpopulations that are differentiated by a particular source of heterogeneity (e.g., cell activation state), isolating it from other sources of heterogeneity (e.g., cell type, cell cycle phase).